For more pictures, see my Gameboy Camera gallery.

 The Gameboy Camera has 30 picture memory, stored in RAM and thus needing a functioning battery to keep this storage.
 The battery from the cartridge I bought was dead, so the first thing was to replace it.
 It is the same process as any other Gameboy cartridge (replacing a battery after losing a Pokemon save seems to be a classic), so the process is well-documented, and new batteries can be found easily .
 You have to desolder the dead battery, and solder the new one, basically.

 With my picture well stored on my cartridge, the next step is, in our social media era, to be able to retrieve and share those pictures.
 Several solutions are available to read the cartridge memory, I chose to buy a cartridge reader (GBxCart), as it seems the easiest solution.
+I later built this pico printer that uses a Raspberry Pi to transfer pictures on the go, directly to a smartphone.

 The original Gameboy Camera has a plastic length with fixed focal length of roughly 41mm (in full frame equivalence).
 For some kind of photography, it would be great to have a greater zoom.
 Also, a manual focus feature would be great to achieve some kind of background separation.